 Test items are applied onto the skin surface and exposed to UVA radiation.
 Cell viability is measured by enzymatic conversion of the vital dye MTT into a blue formazan salt that is quantitatively measured after extraction from skin tissues.
 Phototoxic potential is calculated by comparing to tissues not exposed to UVA, determined one day after chemical treatment and UVA exposure.

 Reconstructed human epidermis is a skin model composed of living human keratinocytes which have been cultured to form a multi-layered, highly differentiated epidermis.
 The levels of differentiation obtained are at the cutting edge of in vitro skin technology.
 The model consists of highly organised basal cells which progressively flatten out as the apical surface of the tissue is approached, analogous to the normal human in vivo epidermis.
 The model includes a functional skin barrier with an in vivo-like lipid profile.
 The profiles of key differentiation markers also mirror those seen in vivo.
 The cells are both metabolically and mitotically active.

 Since the test allows application of test materials to the air exposed skin surface (stratum corneum), it can be used to assess the phototoxic potential of either ingredients or final formulations, irrespective of their solubility in aqueous cell culture medium.

 - Skin models are pre-warmed in a cell culture incubator (37°C / 5% CO2) for 60 minutes or overnight.

-- Five concentrations of the test item are applied to the tissue surface (50µl for water soluble compounds or 25µl for oil-soluble compounds).
+- Five concentrations of the test item are applied to the tissue surface based on an initial solubility assessment (50µl for water soluble compounds or 25µl for oil-soluble compounds).

-- Controls consist of solvent water or oil (negative control) and 5 concentrations of chloropromazine (positive control).
+- Controls consist of solvent water or Sesame oil (negative control) and chloropromazine (positive control).